aloptrbl/CPMS/README.md

 # CPMS
- helping my friend's OOP project & from repeat the semester
+ helping my friend from repeat the OOP subject